heyShraddha/heyShraddha/README.md

 **Java Applications:**
 **Definition:**
-Java applications are standalone programs that run directly on the Java platform using the Java Virtual Machine (JVM).
+Java applications are standalone programs that run directly on the Java platform using the JVM.
 They are typically used for desktop or server-side applications and can be executed on any system with a JVM installed.
 Java applications have a main method as their entry point.

 **Example:**
 ```java